Invest in a world where everyone receives an education.

 The process of publishing these video lessons is methodical and makes use of a comprehensive metadata framework that maps the video lessons to each state curriculum.
 Enabling the video lessons to reach a wider audience of children studying in various state boards.
 Diksha was launched on Teacher’s Day, September 5, 2017.

 The Prerna Girls School journey and pedagogy has been cogently documented in the book Reaching for the Sky, by Dr.Urvashi Sahni.
 One of the primary cases that Reaching for the Sky presents is the benefits of including gender studies as part of the core curriculum and building social and political awareness around it.
 To further this mission a four minute video was prepared by the content team.
-A series of book launch events were held in Washington, New York, Pune, Delhi and Lucknow.
-All the launch events were a big success during which the Prerna girls and teachers who have been documented in the book spoke about their journey with Prerna Girls School.
+A series of book launch events were held in Washington D.C., New York City, Pune, Delhi and Lucknow.
+All the launch events were a big success, during which the Prerna students and teachers who have been documented in the book spoke about their journey with Prerna Girls School.

 The Aarohini initiative is a girls’ education and empowerment program based on the ideology that girls and other subordinate groups must learn to critically examine and understand the social and political conditions of their lives, the systemic causes of their oppression and collectively find ways of strengthening themselves, resisting forces of domination and transforming their lives.
 With the help of teacher trainings, school led campaigns, policy suggestion, and advocacy, Aarohini Initiative is driving inclusion of gender studies as part of core curriculum to create an equitable and just world.

 Evaluation process: An effective assessment of the critical feminist pedagogy is by observing the number of teachers trained and mentored.
 This mentoring results in identification and resolution of cases of violence against girls and women.
 Each school led campaign reaches out to community leaders, government, faith leaders, parents and community at large.
 Each one of these campaign reach is captured and documented.